bor3ham/mireco/README.md

   default.
 For convenience, the Mireco api provides a block version of all inputs eg.
   `Mireco.block.checkbox` versus `Mireco.checkbox`

+Non battle-tested guidelines:

+- Block-style components that need to restructure based on width should do so relative to their parent size (eg. with `flex-wrap`ing and `min-width`), as opposed to with screen sized media queries

 ## Installation

 Install the package from npm: